equivalentideas/home/_posts/2013-12-13-tpp-against-a-narrowing-circle.markdown

 description: "Why is the TPP negotiated in secret?
 What does it mean for this strategy to be validated?"
 comments: true
 thumbnail: /assets/build/2010-tpp-leaders-crop.jpg
+short-title: "Against a narrowing circle: Secrecy and the TPP"
 ---

 As governments and corporations push to finalise negotiations for The Trans-Pacific Partnership Agreement (TPP), people who support wide participation in policy development are increasing the pressure for open discussion.
 This is not a special interest issue.